Eidola (band): 2019–2023: The Architect

 On November 11, 2019, the band confirmed that their fourth studio album was completed and would be "ready in early 2020" with a tour announcement to follow in support of its release.
 In December 2019, it was confirmed that Eidola will be performing at the second annual SwanFest on April 25, 2020, in Sacramento, California.
 Due to the COVID-19 pandemic, SwanFest was postponed to April 2022 and the group withheld the announcement of their 2020 headlining tour.
 In April 2020, Andrew Wells confirmed the title of their upcoming fourth record would be The Architect but expressed uncertainty on the release date amidst the COVID-19 outbreak and its effect on the music industry.

 On June 29, 2021, Eidola released the single "Counterfeit Shrines", their first new song in over four years, as the lead single from their fourth studio album The Architect, which was released on September 17, 2021.
 The band toured as support on Dance Gavin Dance's Afterburner Tour in September and October 2021.

 2024–present: Eviscerate and Mend

 On February 9, 2024, Eidola released a new single, "No Weapon Formed Shall Prosper", and announced their fifth studio album, Eviscerate, which released on April 12, 2024.
 Eviscerate is the first half of a "double album," and the second half, entitled Mend, is completed.

 Eidola supported Periphery on their Wildfire Tour in May 2024.
 In June and July 2024, they embarked on their headlining Eviscerate tour with support from Royal Coda, Wolf & Bear, and Sani Bronco.

 On November 11, 2024, Eidola announced that Mend would be releasing on January 17, 2025, followed a few days later by the announcement that touring members Skylar Caporicci and Reese Ortenberg had become permanent members of the band.

 On November 15, 2024, Eidola released the first single of Mend, "The Faustian Spirit."
 A month later the second single, "Prodigy," was released on December 13, 2024.

+2026–present: 3DOT Recordings Era

+On February 12, 2026, Eidola released their first single since the release of the previous album "Mend", entitled "Purity Ladder".
+This marked the first release with 3DOT Recordings, which was accompanied along with a music video.
+This is also the first song to incorporate new members, Skylar Caporicci and Reese Ortenberg, into the songwriting process.